 We may not be able to achieve some or all of the strategic, financial, operational, marketing or other benefits expected to result from the spin-off, or such benefits may be delayed or not occur at all.
-The spin-off is expected to provide the following benefits, among others:
+We expect the spin-off to provide the following benefits, among others:

-- facilitate investment in Verint, such as Apax's recent preferred stock investment, and allow Cognyte direct access to capital markets as a separate publicly traded company; - improve investors' ability to value the Customer Engagement Business and the Cognyte Business based on their distinct characteristics and make more targeted investment decisions in a pure-play structure; - create enhanced appeal to a broader set of investors suited to the strategic and financial characteristics of each company by validating inherent value and attractiveness of underlying businesses, strategies, and prospects; - provide more specific alignment of incentives and performance indicators to more closely align employee incentive compensation opportunities with stand-alone business performance; - allow more efficient allocation of capital to the highest and best use, tailored to the unique characteristics of each business; - maintain a capital structure optimized to the needs and unique requirements of each business; - create separate boards with further differentiated skillsets and experience to provide focused oversight and to support tailored strategic and financial objectives to enhance value creation; and - allow enhanced strategic and management focus with dedicated management teams focused on their core business's distinct operational and regulatory requirements.
+- allow investors to separately invest in us, which should promote investments from investors seeking to invest in our business and not the other, and allow us direct access to capital markets as a separate publicly traded company; - improve investors' ability to value our business based on its distinct characteristics and make more targeted investment decisions in a pure-play structure; - create enhanced appeal to a broader set of investors suited to the strategic and financial characteristics of each company by validating inherent value and attractiveness of underlying businesses, strategies, and prospects; - provide more specific alignment of incentives and performance indicators to more closely align employee incentive compensation opportunities with stand-alone business performance; - allow more efficient allocation of capital to the highest and best use, tailored to the unique characteristics of our business; - maintain a capital structure optimized to the needs and unique requirements of our business; - create a separate board with differentiated skillsets and experience to provide focused oversight and to support tailored strategic and financial objectives to enhance value creation; and - allow enhanced strategic and management focus with a dedicated management team focused on our core business's distinct operational and regulatory requirements.

-We may not achieve these and other anticipated benefits for a variety of reasons, including, among others:
+Despite our expectations, we may not achieve these and other anticipated benefits for a variety of reasons, including, among others:

-potential disruption to our business and operations;

-- management distraction due to the significant amount of time and effort required; - the significant one-time costs of separating the two companies; - incremental costs on the resulting companies, including, among others, as a result of establishing separate corporate management and duplicative support functions, the costs of being a stand-alone public company, and tax inefficiencies; - greater susceptibility to market fluctuations and other adverse events as a stand-alone company, including as a result of reduced business diversification; and - risk that the spin-off is not consummated.
+- potential disruption to our business and operations; - management distraction due to the significant amount of time and effort required; - the significant one-time costs of separating the two companies; - incremental costs on the resulting companies, including, among others, as a result of establishing separate corporate management and duplicative support functions, the costs of being a stand-alone public company, and tax inefficiencies; and - greater susceptibility to market fluctuations and other adverse events as a stand-alone company, including as a result of reduced business diversification.